michaelnisi/troubled/data/posts/2018/podest.md

 Actually, when I started tinkering with this podcast app idea, the first thing I wrote was a [chapter parser](https://github.com/michaelnisi/MNAVChapters)—now used in Castro.

+#### Internal playback controls, dark mode, and open source

+I’m in the process of open sourcing all components of this app, all the Swift and JavaScript modules get published on [GitHub](https://github.com/michaelnisi/), many parts are already there.

+Once my modest promoting the app is concluded, I will work on the internal player controls—currently the relies on Control Center for scrubbing—adding controls for scrubbing, skipping a few seconds forward, and a sleep function.
+After that I want to add dark mode, although iOS might be surfacing an API for it in the near future.

+#### Download on the App Store

+[![Podest](/img/podest_app_icon.svg "Podest App Icon")](https://itunes.apple.com/us/app/podest/id794983364)

 Podest is a simple, yet powerful podcast app.
 Obviously, this late in the party, I can’t compete by increasing the number of features, but I can compete in quality.
-It helps that Podest is all Swift—don’t @ me.

-[![Podest](/img/podest_app_icon.svg "Podest App Icon")](https://itunes.apple.com/us/app/podest/id794983364)
+Podest is all Swift and has around 70% logical code coverage, which I have to improve.

 - Audio and video playback
 - Powerful search